 Species Distribution Shifts and Community Reorganization

-Rising seas, combined with warming waters, are driving poleward migrations and depth shifts for many marine species.
-These distribution changes alter predator-prey dynamics, competition, and the overall structure of marine communities.
-Such reorganizations can create novel food chain configurations with uncertain stability.
+Rising seas, combined with warming ocean temperatures, are driving widespread shifts in species distributions, including poleward and depth migrations.
+These shifts alter predator-prey dynamics, competitive interactions, and the overall structure of marine communities.
+As a result, novel food chain configurations emerge, often with uncertain ecological stability and resilience.

 Latitudinal and Depth Migrations